styler00dollar/VSGAN-tensorrt-docker/README.md

 - Do not use `webm` video, webm is often broken.
 It can work, but don't complain about broken output afterwards.
 - Processing variable framerate (vfr) video is dangerous, but you can try to use fpsnum and fpsden.
 I would recommend to just render the input video into constant framerate (crf).
 - `x264` can be faster than `ffmpeg`, use that instead.
-- NVidia makes it quite hard to use cuda and vulkan simultaneously in a docker.
-The official TensorRT docker uses llvmpipe instead of GPU if I attempt to use ncnn.
-Vulkan does not work with cuda dockers and it is not possible to install it manually afterwards.
-I also tried to compile TensorRT with an arch docker, but it is not possible to have a gpu during the build process, so that fails too.
-The only working way is to get TensorRT and ncnn working in one docker is to use the cudagl docker, but that breaks Python API (or rather pycuda based) code.
-So either one docker where all TensorRT APIs work (default docker) or one where only C++ TRT works, but also ncnn (dev docker).
 - The C++ VS rife extention can be faster than CUDA.
 - `rife4` with PyTorch can use PSNR, SSIM, MS_SSIM deduplication.
 The C++ plugin also supports VMAF.
 Quick testing showed quite some speed increase.
 - Colabs have a weak cpu, you should try `x264` with `--opencl`.
 (A100 does not support NVENC and such)